bmwolfe/24G-project/24G_Frontend/README.md

 # This was a generated README so I left the original content below.

-Name: Brendon Wolfe
+**Name:** Brendon Wolfe

-Date of submission: October 25th, 2025
+**Date of Submission:** October 25th, 2025

-Hours spent to complete: 6 hours
+**Hours Spent to Complete:** 6 hours

-Instructions:
+# Instructions:

+**STEP 1 -** Open your IDE, open a new terminal and then clone the repo with: git clone https://github.com/bmwolfe/24G-project.git

+**STEP 2 -** Open the project folder with: cd 24G-project/24G_Frontend

+**STEP 3 -** Install dependencies with: npm install

+**STEP 4 -** Start the development server with: npm run dev

+**STEP 5 -** Open the local link, should look something like this in the terminal: Local: http://localhost:5173/

+**STEP 6 -** When cone just use control c to close the server.

-What I learned:
+# What I learned:

 I learned importing images through CSS instead of through Javascript for ease of use with responsive design.
 I also learned more about working with components in React and how to give access to data across components.

-Difficulties I encountered:
+# Difficulties I encountered:

 The main difficulties I encountered was determining which HTML element would allow for scrolling in the popup view.
 It still doesn't fully work but I didn't want to go over the mentioned time limit to make the project "perfect".

+# Final Notes:

+I didn't fully complete the project as you will notie, there are small inconsistencies with the example and the final outcome, this includes how clean the scrolling is when the pop up is open, the pop up size scaling with the screen size/device type, and the spacing of some objects within the website is not perfect.
+I am sure there are other small things but these are the notable ones.
+Thank you for this opportunity.
+Have a great day!

 Generated README: